 “When did you start suspecting the guard with you?” he asked.

 He had the same intensity as his son.
 It made it hard to meet his eyes as I answered him.
 “When it became clear that the receptionist was wary of him.
 Annie’s pretty tough.
-She didn’t even buy my sob story about Jakob, so when I realized she was rattled, I knew something was wrong.
-And then I noticed he wasn’t wearing a name tag.”
+She didn’t even buy my sob story about Jakob yesterday, so when I realized she was rattled, I knew something was wrong.
+Then I noticed he wasn’t wearing a name tag.”

 I told him about the fight.
 “If he’s a Joker, he’s new,” I said when I finished.